-Royal Bank the No. 1 financier of fossil fuel development in the world, new report finds | CBC News
+Royal Bank financed $42B worth of fossil fuel development last year, more than any other bank | CBC News

 A report from a coalition of environmental groups shows that Royal Bank of Canada was the biggest fossil fuel financier in the world last year after providing over $42 billion US in funding.

-The annual Banking on Climate Chaos report shows the bank's funding between 2016 and 2021 put it as the fifth-largest fossil fuel funder but 2022 was the first year it provided the most money.
+The annual Banking on Climate Chaos report shows the bank's funding between 2016 and 2021 put it as the fifth-largest fossil fuel funder, but 2022 was the first year it provided the most money.

 In 2021, RBC was the fifth-largest financier to fossil fuel projects in the world.

-American bank JP Morgan was the largest financier to the industry in 2021, before being passed by RBC in 2022.
+American bank JP Morgan was the largest financier to the industry in 2021 with just over $67 billion US, before being passed by RBC in 2022.
 JP Morgan financed the industry to the tune of $39.2 billion US last year.

 According to the data, Scotiabank ranked ninth globally last year with $29.5 billion US in funding and TD was just behind it at about $29 billion US, while Bank of Montreal ranked 15th and CIBC 16th at $19.3 billion US and $17.9 billion US respectively.